Competition is the natural order in business, especially for ecommerce brands where it’s not just your local competitors that you need to worry about.

-A USP is also not just the header copy on your homepage.
+USP marketing isn't just the header copy on your homepage.
 It’s a position your small business takes as a whole that can be incorporated into your products, your brand, the experience you provide, and any other touch point your customers have with your business.

-The best way to understand what makes a powerful USP is through examples.
-So here are 10 unique selling proposition examples that get it right, and what you can learn from each successful business.
+The best way to understand what makes a powerful USP in business is through examples.
+So here are nine unique selling proposition examples that get it right, and what you can learn from each successful business.

-You can buy pre-popped popcorn at your local dollar store, so “mini-popcorn” on its own isn’t much of a USP.
+You can buy pre-popped popcorn at your local dollar store, so “mini-popcorn” on its own isn’t much of a unique selling point.